shawna-p/mysterious-messenger/docs/plot-branches.rst

     #.
 Fill out your criteria for branching.
 You can then either write ``$ continue_route()`` to have the player continue down the current path, or use ``$ merge_routes(my_route_normal_end)`` where ``my_route_normal_end`` is the path you defined in Step 2.
     #. ``return`` at the end of the plot branch label.

 To begin, you need a list of ``RouteDay`` objects for every path you want the user to be able to branch onto.
-For more on defining routes, see [[INSERT LINK HERE]].
+For more on defining routes, see :ref:`Setting up a Route`.
 If you want this branch to have a title, the first entry in the list should be a string like "Emma Good End".

 This example will demonstrate a New Year's Eve route with branching paths for the different characters.
 The New Year's Eve Route is shown below::